Tripura Tribal Areas Autonomous District Council: Sub-Zonal Development Office

-Legislative Wing
+Legislative branch

 The TTAADC is governed by a council which has 30 members.
 Out of 30 members, 28 members are elected through adult suffrage, while 2 members are nominated by the governor of Tripura.
 Out of 28 elected seats, 25 are reserved for Scheduled Tribes who are the Indigenous Tipra-people of Tripura.

 The Legislative Department of the district council is headed by the chairman, who summons the meeting of the council from time to time in connection with approval of budget, discussion on bills, rules and regulations submitted by the treasury bench and passing of the same thereof.

 The council consists of 30 members, out of which 28 members are elected by adult franchise and 2 members are nominated by the governor of Tripura.

 The chairman has his own secretariat headed by the secretary to the district council.

 Elections

 The details of various elections are as follows: